MCStreetguy/fusion-debugger/README.md

 **What is this plugin capable of?**

 - Linting fusion files for syntax errors
-- Debugging single prototype definitions
+- Debugging fully merged prototype definitions
-- Debugging the whole prototype hierachie
 - Visualizing (parts of) the combined object tree

 **Why do I need it?**

-Short answer: You don't.
+Short answer: You don't necessarily.

 **But then why should I want to have it?**